 Cross Defaults.
 The terms of our debt instruments generally provide that a default on obligations by CenterPoint Energy does not cause a default under our debt instruments.
 A payment default on debt for borrowed money and certain other specified types of obligations by us exceeding \$50 million will cause a default under our \$1.3 billion loan maturing in 2005.
-A payment default on, or a non-payment default that permits acceleration of, any of our indebtedness exceeding \$50 million will cause a default under CenterPoint Energy's \$2.85 billion bank facility entered into on February 28, 2003.
-A payment default by us in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million will cause a default on CenterPoint Energy's 3.75% senior convertible notes due 2023, its 5.875% senior notes due 2008 and its 6.85% senior notes due 2015.
+A payment default on, or a non-payment default that permits acceleration of, any of our indebtedness exceeding \$50 million will caused a default under CenterPoint Energy's \$2.35 billion credit facility entered into on October 7, 2003.
+A payment default by us in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million will cause a default on CenterPoint Energy's 3.75% senior convertible notes due 2023, its 5.875% senior notes due 2008, its 6.85% senior notes due 2015 and its 7.25% senior notes due 2010.